cmake-js/fastcall/README.md

 Let's take a look at [ref](http://tootallnate.github.io/ref/) before going into the details (credits for [TooTallNate](https://github.com/TooTallNate)). **ref** is a native type system with pointers and other types those are required to address C based interfaces of native shared libraries.
 It also has a native interface compatible types for [structs](https://github.com/TooTallNate/ref-struct), [unions](https://github.com/TooTallNate/ref-union) and [arrays](https://github.com/TooTallNate/ref-array).

-In **fastcall** there is a **bundled versions** of [ref](https://github.com/TooTallNate/ref), [ref-array](https://github.com/TooTallNate/ref-array), [ref-struct](https://github.com/TooTallNate/ref-struct) and [ref-union](https://github.com/TooTallNate/ref-union).
+In **fastcall** there are a **bundled versions** of [ref](https://github.com/TooTallNate/ref), [ref-array](https://github.com/TooTallNate/ref-array), [ref-struct](https://github.com/TooTallNate/ref-struct) and [ref-union](https://github.com/TooTallNate/ref-union).
 Those are 100% compatible with the originals, they are there because I didn't wanted to have a [CMake.js](https://github.com/cmake-js/cmake-js) based module to depend on anything node-gyp based stuff.
 Bundled versions are built with [CMake.js](https://github.com/cmake-js/cmake-js).
 The only exception is [ref-array](https://github.com/TooTallNate/ref-array), **fastcall**'s version contains some interface breaking changes for the sake of a way much better performance.

 ```js
 const fastcall = require('fastcall');